chandrakar-shubham/Be-Zen-Data-Engineer-Assignment/README.md

 (f) Distribution of all prices is visualised

-(g) #Count of products with non null prices in each unique product type
+# Count of products with non null prices in each unique product type

-distribution plot of count of product with non null prices -top 10 product type with highest count of non_null prices -Visualisation top 10 product type with highest count bar plot
+-distribution plot of count of product with non null prices -top 10 product type with highest count of non_null prices -Visualisation top 10 product type with highest count bar plot

-(h) Avg price of products with prices in each Product Type -distribution plot of avg_price with respect to product type -top 10 product type with highest avg price -Visualisation top 10 product type with highest avg price bar plot
+# Avg price of products with prices in each Product Type
+-distribution plot of avg_price with respect to product type -top 10 product type with highest avg price -Visualisation top 10 product type with highest avg price bar plot